-3.2 Resident Earnings as a Percentage Of Total Earnings Paid in the Cities: 1969-95
+3.2 Resident Earnings as % of Total Earnings Paid in the Cities: 1969-95

-Among the city-county governments under study, the District of Columbia and St. Louis had the most dramatic commuter flows implied by the calculated resident earnings percentage.
-While the District of Columbia residents earned initially only on the order of half of total earnings paid in the District of Columbia, and St. Louis residents earned initially only 47 percent of total earnings paid in St. Louis, resident earnings as a percentage of total earnings in the other cities under study were on the order of 62 to 95 percent.
-In 1969, the District of Columbia residents earned only 46 percent of total earnings paid in the District of Columbia, and by 1995, their portion of total earnings had fallen to 36 percent.
-(See Figure 3, p.
-333).
-All the other city-county governments displayed similar long-term declines in the resident's share of earnings paid, with the exceptions of Denver (see Figure 4, p.
-334); New York (see Figure 5, p.
-334); Philadelphia (see Figure 6, p.
-335); San Francisco (see Figure 7, p.
-335); and St. Louis.
-In these five cities, the resident's share of earnings declined on the order of 5 to 10 percent to a minimum in the early 1980s, and then rebounded in the late 1980s and early 1990s.
-Whether or not this significant improvement in resident earnings was due to
+Among the city-county governments under study, DC and St. Louis had the most dramatic commuter flows implied by the calculated resident earnings percentage.
+While DC residents earned initially only on the order of 1⁄2 of total earnings paid in DC and St. Louis residents earned initially only 47% of total earnings paid in St. Louis, resident earnings as a percentage of total earnings in the other cities under study were on the order of 62% to 95%.
+In 1969, DC residents earned only 46% of total earnings paid in DC, and by 1995; their portion of total earnings had fallen to 36%.
+(See Figure 3).
+All the other city-county governments displayed similar long-term declines in the resident's share of earnings paid with the exceptions of: Denver (See Figure 4), New York (see Figure 5), Philadelphia (see Figure 6), San Francisco (see Figure 7) and St. Louis.
+In these five cities, the resident's share of earnings declined on the order of 5 to 10 percentage points to a minimum in the early 1980's, and then rebounded in the late 1980's and early 1990's.
+Whether or not this significant improvement in resident earnings was due to conscious public policy changes in these cities or simply the improved economic circumstances of residents is something we shall be investigating.